Aberuu/Aberuu/README.md

 - 👋 Hi, I’m @Aberuu
 - 👀 I’m interested about coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and HTML
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me same